rhjensen79/robert-jensen.dk/content/posts/2022-remote-access-tce/index.md

 title: "Remote Access to POD, without opening firewall, on Tanzu Community Edition"
 date: 2022-04-21T08:36:34+02:00
 tags : [Access, Ports, Firewall, Tanzu, Community edition, K8S, Kubernetes, Pods, Service, CloudFlare]
-draft: true
+draft: false
 thumbnail: "images/matthaeus-hew8vAvvvz4-unsplash.jpg"
 images: "images/matthaeus-hew8vAvvvz4-unsplash.jpg"
 description: "How to expose a local POD or Service, to the outside world, without opening any firewall ports"
 ---
-In tihs blog post, i'm gonna show you, how you can open access up to an internal pod, running on your own machine, to the outside world.
+In this blog post, i'm gonna show you, how you can use [Cloudflare](https://www.cloudflare.com) to access an internal pod, running on your own machine, to the outside world.
 All without opening any firewall ports, and with a valid certificate, and access control.
-And did i mention, it's all for free.
+And did I mention, it's all for free.

 I will be doing all on the [Tanzu Community edition](https://tanzucommunityedition.io).
 It will work on any Kubernetes distibution, Docker container etc. But when we got a cool free product, why not show it there :-)